Skip to main content

 Authorised Use

-This tool is designed for images you own, created, licensed, or have explicit permission to edit.
+This tool is designed for images you own, created, hold a licence for, or have explicit permission to edit.
 Common safer cases include your own draft watermarks, camera timestamps on personal photos, authorised stamps, or internal assets where your team controls the rights.

 This is general information, not legal advice.
 Do not remove copyright, stock-library, marketplace, or creator watermarks unless your licence or permission clearly allows it.
 If you need an unmarked image, use the official licensed version or ask the rights holder.